Category Archives: Dear Church

 I have a job supporting foster families.
 Many of them are Christians.
 I watch them day after day care for kids who are not theirs.
 They manage difficult behaviors with grace, and they love kids for days, weeks, months, and years.
 And then they often have to give them back, sometimes with grieving hearts but committed to having no strings attached.
 They surrender hearts full of fear for outcomes they can’t know or control.
 It is a constant toll, but they keep doing it until they cannot do it anymore.
 They do it, because something calls them to it–something or someone.
 Watching these people choose to do this hella hard work is bringing healing to my wounded soul, because this love… doesn’t make sense.

-I have been attending a church for a few years that is small and still finding its footing.
-Its members are few.
+I have been attending a church for a few years that is small but safe.
 Most are hurting from a variety of church wounds, many in the LGBTQ+ community.
 But it remains a church- a place of faith in the Christian God.
-It looks different from any church I had previously attended.
-There is much hope, but zero judgment.
+It feels different from any church I had previously attended.
+There is much validation and zero judgment.
 Some in the church say they may not be alive were it not for the support they received there.
 I joined a Bible “restudy” the other night where I heard very different interpretations of Bible verses.
 Remaining open to the possibility of the reality of God gave me the desire to attend this sweet space where questions and imperfections were allowed.
 This has brought healing and hope to me.

 My daughter’s family has been attending a church in their area, and I have been joining them when I am able.
-It feels more like “church” than the other one, for better or worse.
+It *feels* more like church than the other one, for better or worse.
 Sometimes I don’t know if I can honestly sing all the songs.
 But when they sing Brandi Carlile’s Highwomen’s “Crowded Table” https://g.co/kgs/USQWGw6 I try to belt it as I tear up.
-They have been feeding hundreds of local houseless folks breakfast every Sunday morning for decades.
+It isn’t a big body of people but they have been feeding hundreds of local houseless folks breakfast every Sunday morning for decades.
 They are an ecumenical church and very diverse.
 I was singing about God’s love while there recently, and I felt a very real warmth.
 Maybe it was simply a feeling, but it seemed like something in me was healing.

 I really do not believe I can know if there is a God or not.
 I cannot be sure if my experiences with spirituality are from God or coincidence.
 I have feelings, but they may just be feelings.
 But I am open to the possibility.
 I think that is a place I would choose to be–more open.